Matt-J-Barlow/detection-response-foundations-portfolio/module-4-endpoint-investigation/README.md

 This module demonstrates the ability to:

-- Move beyond alerts into **host-level investigation**
+- Move beyond alerts into host-level investigation
-- Understand how attacks execute on endpoints
+- Understand how attacks execute and persist on endpoints
-- Translate technical behavior into **defensible security decisions**
+- Translate technical findings into defensible security decisions

 These are core skills required for: